-Greater But not
+But not

-than over The gross tax is:
+over The gross tax is:

-\$0 \$350,000 3.5% of adjusted federal
+\$350,000 3.5% of adjusted federal

 taxable income

-350,000 1,050,000 \$12,250 plus 7.93% of the
+1,050,000 \$12,250 plus 7.93% of the

 excess over \$350,000

-1,050,000 3,500,000 \$67,760 plus 8.33% of the
+3,500,000 \$67,760 plus 8.33% of the

 excess over \$1,050,000

-3,500,000 or more \$271,845 plus 8.93% of the
+or more \$271,845 plus 8.93% of the

-excess over \$3.500.000
+excess over \$3,500,000

+over \$350,000 1,050,000 3,500,000

 Line 7a.
-MAINE CORPORATE INCOME TAX: A corporation that is not part of an affiliated-unitary business group and has income solely from business activity within Maine must enter the amount from line 6 on line 7a.
-A corporation having income from within and outside the state must apportion tax on Schedule A and enter on this line the amount shown on line 6 of Schedule A. All corporations that are members of a unitary business group must also complete Form CR.
+MAINE CORPORATE INCOME TAX: A corporation that is not part of an affiliated unitary business group and has income solely from business activity within Maine must enter the amount from line 6 on line 7a.
+A corporation having income from within and outside the state must apportion tax on Schedule A and enter on this line the amount shown on line 5 of Schedule A. All corporations that are members of a unitary business group must also complete Form CR.
 See instructions for combined reporting on page 12.

 Line 7b.
-CREDIT RECAPTURE: Enter sum of recapture amounts from Seed Capital Investment Tax Credit Worksheet line 12c plus Credit for Rehabilitation of Historic Properties Worksheet, Part B, Line 5.
+CREDIT RECAPTURE: Enter sum of recapture amounts from Seed Capital Investment Tax Credit Worksheet line 12c plus Credit for Rehabilitation of Historic Properties Worksheet, Part B, line 5.

 Lines 8a and 8b.
-ESTIMATED AND EXTENSION PAYMENTS:

-Enter estimated tax payments and extension payments made for the tax year.
-If claiming real estate withholding payments on line 8a, Form REW-1 must be attached.
+ESTIMATED AND EXTENSION PAYMENTS: Enter estimated tax payments and extension payments made for the tax year.
+If claiming real estate withholding payments on line 8a, Form REW-1-1120 must be attached.
 Include on line 8a any overpayment carried over from previous years and applied to this year.

 Line 8d.
-INCOME TAX WITHHELD: Enter on line 8d the amount of withholding credited to the corporation through the Maine pass-through entity withholding requirement, and/or the amount withheld from certain gambling winnings.
+INCOME TAX WITHHELD: Enter the amount of withholding credited to the corporation through the Maine pass-through entity withholding requirement, and/or the amount withheld from certain gambling winnings.
 The amount claimed on this line must be substantiated by the attachment of a year-end Form 1099ME issued by the pass-through entity, and/or a copy of Form W-2G.